Gurrt/software-process/assignment-1/cause_2.md

 ## Key factors in failure

-One of the primary problems with Healthcare.gov was its performance.
+One of the primary problems with HealthCare.gov was its performance.
 The architecture was designed to pass on requests from the web-servers real-time to the back-end systems.
 The system was not designed to be able to handle the high loads that it faced during the go-live [2].
 Late during development, they discovered that the new requirements would need changes in the architecture.